vignarajj/dev_loggerx/README.md

 [developing packages and plugins](https://flutter.dev/to/develop-packages).
 -->

-# DevLoggerX Flutter Plugin
+# Logit Flutter Plugin

 A developer-friendly Flutter plugin to capture, view, and manage logs inside your app.
 Supports Debug, Logs, and API logs.
-Inspired by cr_logger, always in dark mode, and built with Riverpod.

 ## Features
 - **Floating, rounded app bar**: Modern, elevated app bar that appears to float at the top of the overlay and settings screens.